e-dant/watcher/readme.md

 We regularly test that the overhead of detecting and sending an event to the user is an order of magnitude less than the filesystem operations being measured.

-4. Safe
+4. Pretty Good Safety
 > We run this project through
 [unit tests against all available sanitiziers](https://github.com/e-dant/watcher/actions).
 The code is safe (with reasonable certainty) and simple.
 (This includes thread, memory, bounds, type and resource safety.)

-5. Dependency free
+5. Dependency Minimal
 > *Watcher* depends on the C++ Standard Library.
 For efficiency, we use [System APIs](https://github.com/e-dant/watcher/tree/release#os-apis-used) when possible on Linux, Darwin and Windows.
 For testing and debugging, we use [Snitch](https://github.com/cschreib/snitch) and [Sanitizers](https://clang.llvm.org/docs/index.html).

-6. Runnable anywhere
+6. Runnable Mostly Anywhere
 > *Watcher* is runnable almost anywhere.
 The only requirement is a filesystem.